SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

      ```

 2. **Parameter Matrix (Wq/Wk/Wv)**:
-   - The diagram shows how the 1024×1024 matrix is organized
+   - Visualized as a large 1024×1024 matrix
-   - Each row is split into 8 groups (heads)
+   - Each row (1024 rows total) is made up of smaller vectors
-   - Each head processes 128 dimensions
+   - Each vector is split into 8 groups (heads), each with 128 dimensions
+   - Overall size remains 1024×1024, but vectors are organized into 8 heads
    - Visualized as columns in the diagram:
      ```
      Head 1: Processes dimensions 1-128